 I love to sleep in a tent, the best dreams are seen there.

 My great-grandmother was also called Anna Emilia.

-In the spring of 2015 I received the Kaiku award, an award of a remarkable breakthrough as an illustrator by The Association of Finnish Illustrators.
+In the spring of 2015 I received the Kaiku award, an award of a remarkable breakthrough as an illustrator by The Association of Illustrators in Finland.
 This video was made for the award exhibition in Helsinki about my work.
 Video by Kari Kuukka for Kuvittajat ry.